-Intellectual Property Rights (IPR) are exclusive rights owned by a person, group of people or institutions in using and obtaining benefits from intellectual property that is owned or created.
-The term HAKI is a translation of Intellectual Property Right (IPR), as regulated in Law Number 7 of 1994 concerning the ratification of the WTO (Agreement Establishing The World Trade Organization).
-Definition Intellectual Property Right itself is an understanding of the rights to property arising from human intellectual abilities, which has a relationship with the rights of a person personally, namely Human Rights.
+Intellectual Property Rights (IPR) are exclusive rights owned by a person, group of people or institutions in using and benefiting from intellectual property owned or created.
+The term IPR is a translation of intellectual property rights (IPR), as stipulated in Law Number 7 of 1994 concerning the Ratification of the WTO (Agreement Establishing The World Trade Organization).
+The definition of intellectual property rights itself is an understanding of the rights to property arising from human intellectual abilities, which has a relationship with the rights of a person personally, namely Human Rights.

 Broadly speaking, Intellectual Property Rights are divided into 2 (two), namely: